Review 715: Annihilation

 Death:

 Alex Garland uses psychology, biology and geology to great effect to tell this story.
 One of the ways it uses psychology is in how it explores the theme of humans acting in self-destructive ways and our tendencies to harm our environment.
-All the members of the expedition are shown to have masochistic and malicious tendencies, tendencies that As Ventress says, “almost all of us self-destruct.
+All the members of the expedition are shown to have masochistic and malicious tendencies, tendencies that Once the team enters "the shimmer'', they loose all sense of time and place, their compass' don't work, they don't know where they are, they don't know where they've been or where they're going.
+The only thing they can do is to keep going forward because it's the only possible way of getting out.
+As Ventress says, “almost all of us self-destruct.
 It’s coded into us.”
+His of building suspense and worldbuilding lend the film a great sense of pacing.

-the cinamtography is the score by Ben Salisbury & Geoff Barrow is haunting and the visuals and special effects are stunning, The Shimmer itself has an almost hypnotic look to it featuring a dazzling riot of colours from deep purples, baby blues and bright yellows.
+the cinamtography is beautiful and captures the score by Ben Salisbury & Geoff Barrow is haunting and superbly disturbing, the visuals and special effects are stunning, The Shimmer itself has an almost hypnotic look to it featuring a dazzling riot of colours from deep purples, baby blues and bright yellows.
 The film portrays The Shimmer as like a cancer, unthinking cells that grow and spread.
-Lena and her team encounter many strange sights including colourful growths, plants with different species of flowers and which grow in human shapes
+Lena and her team encounter many strange sights including colourful growths, plants with different species of flowers and which grow in human shapes.
+The production design is the costumes are fantastic, bringing forward that rugged, military asthetic

 You really can't go wrong with Natalie Portman as your leading lady and she brings a lot of grounded empathy to the role of Lena.
 Even though we follow Lena, she's the last participant to arrive